-You might not realize you are experiencing low sperm count (also known as oligozoospermia or oligospermia) while trying to conceive a baby and failing.
+You might not realize you are experiencing low sperm count (also known as Oligozoospermia or oligospermia) while trying to conceive a baby and failing.
+It is more difficult to conceive naturally, although successful pregnancies can still occur.
 Further tests may reveal that you have less sperm than the average man.
+Sperm problems are common, including low sperm count and sperm quality problems.
 However, several causes of low sperm count have treatment options.

 There exist three types of oligozoospermia.
 Based on the low sperm count level, the doctor will diagnose the male with one of the types.

 The main sign of low sperm count is the inability to conceive a child.
 There may be no other obvious signs or symptoms.
 In some men, an underlying problem such as a hereditary chromosomal abnormality, a hormonal imbalance, dilated testicular veins, or a condition that blocks the passage of sperm can cause signs and symptoms.

 It’s usual for your sperm concentration to vary over time, particularly as you become older.
 However, some medical problems and lifestyle choices might raise a person’s risk of oligozoospermia.

 Varicocele, or enlarged veins in the scrotum, may cause oxidative stress, impede adequate blood supply to the testes, or limit testosterone levels, all of which can reduce sperm count.
 Further, Varicocele is a relatively frequent condition that develops throughout adolescence and frequently goes undiagnosed because of its mild symptoms.